Increased presence of scavengers, beggars poses security threat in FCT, Wike tells court

 “The Abuja Master Plan is organised in an orderly manner with provision for every sector of the economy.

-“There are provisions for residential areas, business areas, religious and market places amongst others.
+“There are provisions for residential areas, business areas, religious and market places amongst athers.

 “As such, selling/hawking on the streets of Abuja other than the allocated market or commercial structures goes clearly against the FCT Master Plan and the AEPB Act 1997,” he said.

-According to him, the overwhelming presence of street beggars and hawkers within the FCT/City Centre defaces and degrades the serenity of the FCT/City Centre and also poses great security threat.
+According to him, the overwhelming presence of street beggars and hawkers within the FCT/City Centre defaces and degrades the serenity of tre FCT/City Centre and also poses great security threat.

-The minister said he also has the responsibility to execute the Federal Environmental Protection Act, and to address the welfare and social needs of the residents of the FCT.
+The minister said he also has the responsibility to execute the Federal Environmental Protection Act, and to address the welfare ard social needs of the residents of the FCT.

 He said in line with the relevant laws, the Social Development Secretariat (SDS) of the FCTA was established in 2004 for the promotion of the social wellbeing of the FCT residents and protection of the rights of the vulnerable, indigent, aged and destitutes.